 Another thing that worries people is the long-term recuperation effects as a result of Lasik surgery, with the major worry being unable to continue physical activity for a long period of time.
 This is not true, and the only precautions required is to avoid foggy places, swimming and rubbing of the eyes for the first four weeks after surgery, and after a month, physical activity can be resumed by the patient without any inconvenience.

 Pain from the surgical process is often what keeps people away from going through this treatment.
-However, laser, and especially Lasik eye surgery, is almost pain-free, and within 15-20 minutes, both the eyes undergo treatment.
+However, laser eye surgery is almost pain-free, and within 15-20 minutes, both the eyes undergo treatment.
 It’s a short and painless process.

 4. Harm from the laser